The information in this article applies to:

 In the figure below, walls have been drawn, a window and a door have been placed, but the position of these objects is less than ideal.

-- Using the Select Object arrow, select the object you would like to move.
+- Using the Select Object tool, select the object you would like to move.
 In this example, the interior wall on the right was selected.

 When moving the mouse cursor over an editable dimension line, the Select Object cursor will change to a Hand cursor , showing that the dimension is editable in conjunction with the currently selected object.